dpreuo/dimer_models/homework_list.md

   - run square lattice and check what that gives
   -  Look at weaire thorpe resolvent trick, how general is it and can it bound the greens functions and thus the dimer probs.
   - finish analytics and check against numerics

+FF jobs list (for final paper): [read Chalker Les Houches for background]
+- Calculate quantum correlators at RK point: monomers, visons.
+- Establish if we have a photon in the quantum model.
+We have the q=pi points (bipartite).